mozilla/policy-templates/README.md

 }
 ```
 ### WebsiteFilter
 Block websites from being visited.
 The parameters take an array of Match Patterns, as documented in https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Match_patterns.
-Only http/https addresses are supported at the moment.
 The arrays are limited to 1000 entries each.

+As of Firefox 83 and Firefox ESR 78.5, file URLs are supported.

 **Compatibility:** Firefox 60, Firefox ESR 60\
 **CCK2 Equivalent:** N/A\